 Reading skills.
 Health and safety engineers must be able to interpret federal and state regulations and understand the goals of those regulations so that they can propose proper designs for specific work environments.

-The median annual wage for health and safety engineers was $76,830 in May 2012.
+The median annual wage for health and safety engineers was $91,410 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $45,370, and the top 10 percent earned more than $118,750.
+The lowest 10 percent earned less than $53,650, and the highest 10 percent earned more than $143,880.

-In May 2012, the median annual wages for health and safety engineers in the top four industries in which these engineers worked were as follows:
+In May 2019, the median annual wages for health and safety engineers in the top industries in which they worked were as follows:

 Most health and safety engineers work full time.